megarbi/EPACTS_SKATOh/README.md

 Finally, some additional output metrics have been added, such as total minor allele content count (MAC) and separate MAC for cases and controls (only available for binary phenotypes).

+## How to install

+A dockerfile can be found in the repository to install EPACTS_SKATOh.

 ---------------------------------------------------------------------

 ## Original EPACTS Documentation